-In this step I work closely with the developers to determine the technical requirement that are involved in creating the design structures I envision.
+In this step, I work closely with the developers to determine the technical requirement that is involved in creating the design structures I envision.

 During the development phase, I am in charge of collecting new content, importing existing content to new CMS, and gathering graphical assets.
-Then I will fill the newly created webpages with the content I gather.
-Once all the pages and key functionalities of the section are in place I conduct a second round of rapid usability testing with appropriate library patrons.
+Then I will fill the newly created web pages with the content I gather.
+Once all the pages and key functionalities of the section are in place I conduct the second round of rapid usability testing with appropriate library patrons.

 Any issues discovered in this 2nd round of usability test are tracked.
 After making design modifications I send the issues to the developers again through JIRA.
 When all the issues have been addressed, another review meeting with the key stakeholders is held.
 This meeting marks the official approval to the launch of the redesigned sub-section.